-Witness: Floyd didn’t resist arrest, tried to defuse things
+Minneapolis to ban police chokeholds in wake of Floyd death

+Similarly, any officer who sees another officer commit any unauthorized use of force, including any chokehold or neck restraint, must try to intervene verbally and even physically.
+If they don’t, they’d be subject to discipline as severe as if they themselves had used the prohibited force.

+The agreement also would require authorization from the police chief or a designated deputy chief to use crowd control weapons, including chemical agents, rubber bullets, flash-bang grenades, batons, and marking rounds.
+And it would require more timely decisions on disciplining officers.

-MINNEAPOLIS (AP) - A man who was with George Floyd on the night he died said his friend did not resist arrest and instead tried to defuse the situation before he ended up handcuffed on the ground and pleading for air as an officer pressed a knee against his neck.
+Meanwhile, a man who was with George Floyd on the night he died told the New York Times his friend did not resist arrest and instead tried to defuse the situation before he ended up handcuffed on the ground and pleading for air as an officer pressed a knee against his neck.

 Maurice Lester Hall, a longtime friend of Floyd‘s, was a passenger in Floyd’s car when police approached him May 25 as they responded to a call about someone using a forged bill at a shop.
-Hall told The New York Times that Floyd was trying to show he was not resisting.
+Hall told the newspaper that Floyd was trying to show he was not resisting.

 “I could hear him pleading, ‘Please, officer, what’s all this for?’”
-Hall told the newspaper.
+Hall told the Times.

 Hall is a key witness in the state’s investigation into the four officers who apprehended Floyd.
 Derek Chauvin, the white officer who continued pressing his knee into Floyd’s neck even after Floyd became motionless, is charged with second-degree murder, third-degree murder and manslaughter.
 The three other officers are charged with aiding and abetting.
 All four officers were fired.

-A woman was also in the car with Floyd, but Hall said he didn’t know her name.
-Hall’s identity wasn’t made public until the Times report.
+Hall’s identity wasn’t made public until the Times’ report.

 Hall told “Good Morning America” that the situation escalated quickly and police grabbed Floyd, put him in a squad car, dragged him back out and then “jumped on the back of the neck.”
 He said Floyd was put in an ambulance and that he didn’t know his friend had died until the next day, when he saw the widely viewed bystander video on Facebook.